 Some people gave mystical powers to that moon.
-Plans made under the Blue Moon will come true, though your wishes may be more than you want – is one such belief.
+It was said that plans made under the Blue Moon will come true, though your wishes may be more than you want.
+That was one such belief.

-The December full moon has had many names attached to it: the Cold Moon, Oak Moon, and, most commonly, the Long Night Moon.
+Any December full moon has had many names attached to it.
+It was commonly called the Long Night Moon.

 Their stories contained explanations of the constellations they saw as patterns of bright stars, meteor showers, the Northern Lights, and saw in what we call the Milky Way a pathway to the afterlife.

-Some tribes built great circles of stones to help them predict the changing seasons, or ceremonial sites and mounds of earth in alignment with the Sun and stars and to reflect the patterns they saw in the heavens.
+Some tribes built great circles of stones to help them predict the changing seasons – none as large as the most famous, Stonehenge.
+But ceremonial sites made of stones and mounds of earth in alignment with the Sun and stars, generally reflect the patterns they saw in the heavens.

 The first full moon of December 2009 was on the second day and the appearance of another full moon 29 days later on what we call the 31st would not have had any special meaning (or special name) to Native Americans.
 Why?
 Because the full moon always occurred after 29 sunrises.

 It is only people who use a fixed calendar that would place this moon in the same “month” as another moon.
 The next full moon occurs right on schedule on January 30, 2010.